Understanding Military Skillsets: Part I

 In this article, we’ll start with the branches of service -- what they are, and what’s the difference between them.

-There are five branches of service, and each has a specific function:
+Traditionally, there were five branches of military, and each has a specific function:

-Army: The Army is the main ground force for the United States and has two distinct and equally important components – the active duty component and the reserve components (United States Army Reserve and Army National Guard).
+The Army is the main ground force for the United States and the Army has two distinct and equally important parts– the active duty component and the Army reserve forces (United States Army Reserve and Army National Guard).
 In the civilian world, the Army and the Army National Guard produces skillsets such as leadership, administration, human resources, specialized maintenance, and technical skills.

-Air Force: The mission of the Air Force is to “fly, fight, and win in air, space, and cyberspace.”
+The mission of the Air Force is to “fly, fight, and win in air, space, and cyberspace.”
 In the civilian world, Air Force veterans bring very technical, highly specialized skillsets.
 The Air National Guard is also a part of the United States Air Force as a separate reserve component.

-Marines: As the premier U.S. force in readiness, Marines specialize in land, sea, and air operations and are usually the first in and last out.
-In the civilian world, Marines bring leadership skills, work ethic, esprit de corps, and some technical skills.
+As the premier United States force in readiness, the Marine corps specialize in land, sea, and air operations and are usually the first in and last out.
+In the civilian world, the Marine corps bring leadership skills, work ethic, esprit de corps, and some technical skills.

-Coast Guard: The Coast Guard is responsible for maritime safety, security, and stewardship.
-Their missions are defined by law and divided into homeland security missions and non-homeland security missions.
+The Coast Guard is responsible for maritime safety, security, and stewardship.
+Coast Guard missions are defined by law and Coast Guard missions are divided into homeland security missions and non-homeland security missions.
 In the civilian world, the Coast Guard brings technical, maintenance, and leadership skills.

-There are 1.4 million activity duty personnel serving in the military today, with over 212,000 transitioning out of the military annually, representing a wide variety of skillsets.
-And that doesn’t count the 21 million veterans who are already out there in the civilian world.
+There are around 1.4 million activity duty personnel serving in the military today, with over 200,000 transitioning out of the military forces annually, representing a wide variety of skillsets.
+And that doesn’t count the 17 million veterans who are already working in the civilian workforce.

 Next topic: What’s an MOS?